Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Results and discussion

 \subsection{Atomization energies}

-We evaluated the performance of vSOSIC atomization energies (AEs) on the AE6\cite{truhlar2003small} dataset and a set of 37 molecules from the G2/97 dataset.\cite{truhlar2011communication} AE6 consists of the atomization energies of six molecules and is typically used as a small representative benchmark set of the larger main group atomization energy (MGAE109) dataset.
-We calculated atomization energies as follows, $AE = \sum_i^{N_{atoms}}E_i - E_{mol}$, where $E_i$ is the energy of the atoms and $E_{mol}$ is the energy of the molecule.
-The mean absolute errors (MAEs) for the AE6 set are derived by comparing against the values from Ref. \onlinecite{truhlar2003small} and are shown in Table \ref{tab:mae_ae}.
+\begin{sloppypar} We evaluated the performance of vSOSIC atomization energies (AEs) on the AE6\cite{truhlar2003small} dataset and a set of 37 molecules from the G2/97 dataset.\cite{truhlar2011communication} AE6 consists of the atomization energies of six molecules and is typically used as a small representative benchmark set of the larger main group atomization energy (MGAE109) dataset.
+We calculated atomization energies as follows, $AE = \sum_i^{N_{atoms}} E_i - E_{mol}$, where $E_i$ is the energy of the atoms and $E_{mol}$ is the energy of the molecule.
+The mean absolute errors (MAEs) for the AE6 set are derived by comparing against the values from Ref. \citenum{truhlar2003small} and are shown in Table \ref{tab:mae_ae}.
 Since the vSOSIC includes a smaller set of orbitals, we can expect the errors in atomization energies to be between those for DFA and PZSIC-DFA errors.
-This trend can be seen in Table \ref{tab:mae_ae}.
+This trend can be seen in Table \ref{tab:mae_ae}. \end{sloppypar}

-Additionally, we studied the 37 molecules used in our earlier work (Ref. \onlinecite{yamamoto2019scan}).
+Additionally, we studied the 37 molecules used in our earlier work (Ref. \citenum{yamamoto2019scan}).
 We experienced SCF convergence issues with the vSOSIC approach for LiBr and NaBr with Jacobi rotation when a large core SOSIC treatment is used on the bromine atom.
+This convergence issue may be because of core-active mixing.
 In such cases, using small core SOSIC can eliminate the issues.

-The qualitative performance of vSOSIC using a small core for the larger atoms is summarized in Table \ref{tab:mae_ae} compared against Ref. \onlinecite{truhlar2011communication}.
+The qualitative performance of vSOSIC using a small core for the larger atoms is summarized in Table \ref{tab:mae_ae} compared against Ref. \citenum{truhlar2011communication}.
 The trends in atomization energies for the AE6 and the larger set are similar for LSDA in that the MAEs are reduced with PZSIC-LSDA compared to DFA-LSDA.
 With PBE and r$^2$SCAN functionals, the MAEs for the larger set are comparable with the three approaches.
 On the other hand, with AE6 set, the application of SIC introduces large errors with r$^2$SCAN.
 Since AE6 is a small set, the larger set is more likely to show the general performance of these functionals.
 Overall, the vSOSIC-DFA MAEs are close to those of PZSIC-DFAs.
+For comparison, we include cSOSIC in Table~\ref{tab:mae_ae} where the core-only correction results in rather poor performance for the AE6 set.